Hamilton apply for Arbroath postponement

 The Dumfries club reported that a Covid outbreak, plus injuries, had left them with eight fit players over the age of 18.

-Currently, the SPFL ruling is that clubs must play if they have 13 fit registered players - of which at least one must be a goalkeeper, 11 must be outfield players and 10 must be 18 or over.
+Currently, the SPFL ruling is that clubs must play if they have 13 fit registered players - of which at least one must be a goalkeeper, 11 must be outfield players and 10 must be aged 18 or over.

 Should the match at Gayfield follow in being postponed, it would leave just three of a scheduled five second-tier fixtures going ahead on Wednesday.